PaulStanley/dialog-choices/README.md

 * Gathers
 * Diverts
 * Conditions for choices (using {})
+* Default choices

 It does not attempt to implement the whole thing, because in practice much of what you do in Ink natively would be done in Dialog using Dialog code.

 Usage: Choices infile [outfile]

+(In practical use, best really to construct suitable Makefiles.)

 ##  Notes